pantheon-systems/documentation/source/content/guides/git/08-troubleshooting.md

 <Alert type="danger" title="Caution">

-These instructions are advanced, and may not work in every case.
-You should only attempt to complete the steps below if you are an experienced Git user.
+The instructions for `git-filter-repo` are advanced, and may not work in every case.
+You should only attempt the steps to reduce repository size if you are an experienced Git user.

 </Alert>